dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 The example test proves that the intermediate row count went up by three after the transaction was committed.
 Please note the test does delete the new rows after the test and outside of the transaction to reset the data.

-#### SqlTransaction
+##### SqlTransaction
-WIP
+T.B.C
-##### Rolling back transaction
+###### Rolling back a Transaction
-WIP
-##### Commiting transaction
-WIP
+T.B.C
+###### Committing a Transaction
+T.B.C

+### Calling the Stored Procedures from Code using DbContext

-## Calling the Stored Procedures from Code using DbContext
+#### Calling the Stored Procedures from Code using DbContext in traditional way

 If you are already using Entity Framework in your solution you may wish to call the stored procedure direct from the DbContext.
 Providing you import a reference to the *Dibware.StoredProcedureFrameworkForEF* DLL you can use the extension method that DLL provides directly on DbContext object.
-The example code below shows how we can use the extension method on the **DbContext** object to execute the stored procedure.
+The example code below shows how we can use the extension method on the **DbContext** object (*or an object that inherits from it*) to execute the stored procedure.
 The code is basically the same when called on the **SqlConnection** or the **DbConnection**.

     [TestClass]
     public class StoredProcedureFromDbContext